-Benign paroxysmal positional vertigo is characterized by brief episodes of mild to intense dizziness.
-Symptoms of benign paroxysmal positional vertigo are triggered by specific changes in the position of your head, such as tipping your head up or down, and by lying down, turning over or sitting up in bed.
-You may also feel out of balance when standing or walking.
+Benign paroxysmal positional vertigo causes brief episodes of mild to intense dizziness.
+Benign paroxysmal positional vertigo is usually triggered by specific changes in the position of your head.
+This might occur when you tip your head up or down, when you lie down, or when you turn over or sit up in bed.

 Although benign paroxysmal positional vertigo can be a bothersome problem, it's rarely serious except when it increases the chance of falls.
 You can receive effective treatment for benign paroxysmal positional vertigo during a doctor's office visit.

 - Lalwani AK.
-Current Diagnosis & Treatment in Otolaryngology — Head & Neck Surgery.
+Vestibular disorders.
+In: Current Diagnosis & Treatment in Otolaryngology--Head & Neck Surgery.
 3rd ed.
-New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/content.aspx?aID=55771949.
-Accessed March 19, 2012.
+New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
+Accessed May 4, 2015.

 You Are ...
 The Campaign for Mayo Clinic